sautee/sautee.github.io/_posts/2020-12-26_screen_time_gimmick.md

 ## On Bahrain

 We've been to the same malls a 100 times.
 Being a very small island country there is a sense of community.
 Of historic significance this year was the peace agreement signed with Israel.
 Bahrain's response to the Coronavirus has been effective.
 Masks and social distancing were enforced quite early.
 Bahrain's vaccination effort is second only to Israel.

+No one needs to be told how Coronavirus felt like.

 Remember to breathe.